Energy Efficiency Programs & Incentives

 DEMEC supports residential and commercial energy efficiency improvements.
 A few simple tips to get you started right away include:

-- Adjust your thermostat down in the winter and up in the summer by 2-3 degrees, especially while you are away.
+- Adjust your thermostat by 2-3 degrees, especially while you are away.

 - Lower the temperature of your hot water heater.